 Staff must not use their personal email address to contact any child, young person or vulnerable adult.
 All Play to the Crowd staff have their own name@playtothecrowd.co.uk email address to be used for all communications including with any child, young person or vulnerable adult.
-Personal details are securely stored on the Playmakers account where (if provided) email addresses can be found.
-When an email is sent to any child, young person or vulnerable adult then the staff should carbon copy the email to one of the Designated Safeguarding Lead or Deputy Safeguarding Officer.
+Personal details are securely stored on the Playmakers Google account where (if provided) email addresses can be found.